Leee Jeffries

 Get-AzureVMSKUs -region uksouth

-This gets a list of all VM SKUs in the uksouth region.
+This will return a list of all available VM SKUs in the UK South region.

 Get-AzureVMPrice -vmSku Standard_D2_v2 -region uksouth -currencyCode GBP

-This will generate pricing information for a Standard_D2_v2 VM running in the UK South region in the currency of GBP.
+This will generate pricing information for a Standard_D2_v2 VM running in the UK South region in GBP currency.

-You can chain these Functions together to make it interactive to select a VM SKU and get a price using Out-GridView.
+You can chain these functions together to make it interactive using Out-GridView:

 Get-AzureVMSKUs -region uksouth | Out-GridView -PassThru | Get-AzureVMPrice -currencyCode GBP -region uksouth